hkim60/profile-hyde/about.md

 As a journalist, I focus on the issue, provide accurate information and inspire readers to cultivate critical thinking.
 For my second interest in PR, I care about diverse features that can balance the different perspectives in communication industry.

 I have developed my professional ability through journalistic reporting and writing.
 I am currently a member of the press at KUSA, the Korean UIowa Student Association.
-Not only writing skill but also by taking multimedia storytelling, I have technological skills in Adobe Photoshop and Final Cut.
+Also, by taking multimedia storytelling, I have technological skills in Adobe Photoshop and Final Cut.

-As a college student, I like learning different languages and love watching movies.
+As a college student, I like learning languages, traveling different countries and love watching movies.

+## Portfolio

 Learn more about my previous work?

 * [2015 SJMC Multimedia Site](https://multimedia.jmc.uiowa.edu/hkim60/)

 Thanks for reading!